Courtesy Gavaskar, Chauhan, Kirmani and Ghavri

 The death of Jim Hutchinson, the last first-class cricketer to have been born in the 19th century, and at 103 years and 344 days, the longest-lived first-class player whose date of birth and death are verified.
 He played more than 200 times for Derbyshire between the wars as a specialist batsman but never passed 1000 runs in a season.

-A sterling rearguard action from Allan Watkins (137*) salvaged a draw for England in the first Test against India in Delhi.
-It was close to an England A side (there was no Hutton, May, Compton, Laker or Bedser) and India came mighty close to grabbing their first Test win after taking a first-innings lead of 215.
+A sterling rearguard action from Allan Watkins (137 not out) salvaged a draw for England in the first Test against India,in Delhi.
+It was close to an England A side (Hutton, May, Compton, Laker and Bedser were absent) and India came mighty close to grabbing their first Test win, taking a first-innings lead of 215.
 After that it was good old-fashioned attritional stuff: England ended with 368 for 6 from 221 overs, with left-arm spinner Vinoo Mankad returning the staggering figures of 76-47-58-4.

 When you're on a hat-trick the last thing you expect to see is a batsman give you the charge.
 But that's exactly what happened to Charles Townsend, who was born today, when he became the only bowler ever to take a first-class hat-trick of stumpings, for Gloucestershire against Somerset in Cheltenham in 1893, when William Brain stumped the last man Ted Tyler.
 Townsend, whose son David also played for England, was a fine allrounder - a left-handed dasher and an economical legspinner - but he played only two Tests, both against Australia in 1899.